likat/EMRP/applied_final/README.md

 ## Documentation

  * **"data/"** contains data from the ACS-NYC 2011 and the baseline survey
- 	- "Baseline+Public+Use.csv" is the LSW public-use code.
+ 	- "Baseline+Public+Use.csv" is the LSW public-use data.
 	- "acs_nyc_2011_wpov1.dta" is the ACS data that we use to derive population characteristics (Z).
  * **"loo/"** contains code for doing leave-one-out diagnostics.
  * **"model_fitting/"** includes code used for fitting the EMRP outcome model (Y|Z,X), MRP outcome model (Y|Z), and the (X|Z) model for two-stage MRP.